 Second Proposal.
 The affirmative vote of a majority of all shares of common stock of the Company present at the Annual Meeting, in person via webcast or by proxy, and entitled to vote, is required to ratify the selection of Deloitte & Touche LLP to serve as the Company's independent registered public accounting firm for the year ending December 31, 2023.
-Because brokers will have discretionary authority to vote for the ratification of the selection of the Company's independent registered public accounting firm in the event that they do not receive voting instructions from the beneficial owner of the shares, there should not be any broker non-votes with respect to the Second Proposal.
+Because brokers will have discretionary authority to vote for the ratification of the selection of the Company's independent registered public accounting firm of the shares, there should not be any broker non-votes with respect to the Second Proposal.